Ideas & Inspiration

 Plant Salvia for Summer Bloom

 Salvias are top summer bloomers in warm-climate gardens.
-Favorites of hummingbirds and butterflies, yet rarely eaten by deer, long-flowering annual salvias are among the best sources of bright color in the summer garden.
+Favorites of hummingbirds and butterflies, yet rarely eaten by deer, long-flowering annual salvias are among the best sources of bright color in any summer garden.
 Blue salvias work color magic when grown near red zinnias or yellow marigolds, and they make versatile cut flowers, too.

 All salvias bloom on upright spikes, an eye-catching form that provides great contrast when grown alongside rounded or open-faced flowers.
 Because they initially have an above-average need for both food and water, before planting these hard-working salvias, mix a flower fertilizer into beds or containers and water well.